Written by The New Western Team

 A tried-and-true way of generating income and diversifying a portfolio is real estate investing — there’s no two ways about it.

-As a beginner, you’re not going to know the trade secrets about the best places to find investment properties, and that’s okay.
-But the first thing you do need to know is why you want to become a real estate investor.
+As a beginner, you’re not going to know the trade secrets about the best places to find investment properties, and that’s okay. you want to become a real estate investor.

 This may seem simple, but defining your “why” helps to keep you motivated.
 When you allow yourself to really dig deep and think about all that you want to achieve, and actually write it down, you might discover how important this investment journey is for attaining the life you want to live.